jnear/cs295-secure-computation/index.md

 Collaboration on the high-level ideas and approach on assignments is encouraged.
 Copying someone else's work is not allowed.
-Any collaboration, even at a high level, must be declared when you submit your assignment.
+Any collaboration, even at a high level, must be declared when you submit your assignment, in a note at the top of the assignment.
-Every assignment must include a collaboration statement.
 E.g., "I discussed high-level strategies for solving problem 2 and 5 with Alex."

 The official references for the course are listed in the schedule below.